ConvergePanelRESEARCH • VERIFY • GOVERN

 4. 4Compare grounding levels across models — where they all cite evidence vs. where they speculate

-5. 5Prioritize well-grounded answers and flag weakly grounded ones for further verification
+5. 5Prioritize well-grounded answers and flag weakly grounded claims for further verification

 Use cases